 - On the Compare Company Totals page, click Refresh values from Dayforce.

-- Repeat these steps until there are no discrepancies.
+- Repeat these steps until no discrepancies exist.

 Note: The Compare Employee Totals page becomes available after you complete at least one employee upload file containing legacy data.